fstarnaud/ozp-documentation-wiki/Iteration-34.md

 * Functional completeness of Center, HUD, and Webtop in new backend (LS dev env)
 * Updated Help Modal deployed to staging

-### NC
-* Continue supporting testing efforts
-* Java 8 Support for OMP
-* Continue update of documentation with new features
-  * list of docs that were completed and what is still in progress

 ### Center / Interactive Help
 * Center:
   * ~~Merge Table View~~